Dcag7/ccs-lead-agent-v2/TESTING_INSTRUCTIONS.md

 # ✅ Testing Instructions - CCS Lead Agent v2

+> **Note:** Use `.env.example` as a template for your environment variables.
+Never commit real secrets to version control.

 ## 🎉 All Fixes Applied and Pushed to GitHub!

 Your React hydration error has been **completely fixed** and all code has been pushed to your GitHub repository!